 It is always easiest to help a person climb inboard from the water at the stern of the boat.
 A rope loop attached to the boat helps lifting.
-The boats' swim ladder extends 30 cm into the water.
 If a child has fallen overboard, an adult with a life-saving device or a fender must always jump after the child, but someone must always remain onboard the boat.